Generative Video Diffusion for Unseen Novel Semantic Video Moment Retrieval: Introduction

 \section{Introduction}

-Video moment retrieval (VMR) is the task of recognising the temporal location of action instances described by natural language.
-This task is challenging as it necessitates the extraction of semantic associations between visual and textual information.
-Annotating VMR datasets not only demands indexing temporal video moments with sentences but also necessitates precise discrimination from contextual moments in a video, which is much more intricate and less scalable than labelling either image-text or video-text pairs.
+Given an untrimmed video and a sentence query, video moment retrieval (VMR) aims to locate the most relevant video moment(s) semantically corresponding to the query.
+This task is challenging because it requires extracting semantic associations between visual and textual data with precise time locations.
+Annotating VMR datasets requires indexing temporal video moments with corresponding sentences and distinguishing them from contextual moments within the video, which is a more intricate and less scalable process compared to labelling image-text or video-text pairs.

-Due to the lack of large-scale video moment-text datasets, VMR models are struggling to learn generalisable moment-text correlations, resulting in an inferior cross-domain adaptation \cite{visa}.
-Different from the data augmentation methods \cite{canshuffle} simply shuffling the location of moments to improve temporal generalisation, \dz{we tackle a more complex challenge by adapting to unseen visual or textual concepts in cross-domain inference.
-Some methods that employ co-training strategies on both source and target datasets \cite{eva,multivmr} are limited by their dependence on data collection from both domains} (Fig.~\ref{fig:intro}(a)).
-Other methods~\cite{VDI,ZSVMR,pzvmr} transferring priors within coarse image-text~\cite{clip} or video-text pairs \cite{wang2022internvideo} \dz{are sub-optimal in discriminating fine-grained details across adjacent video moments in the target domain (Fig.~\ref{fig:intro}(b)).
-We emphasise the importance of incorporating target sentences as controlling prompts for target video simulations (Fig.~\ref{fig:intro}(c)), a more scalable and accessible scenario to explore a target domain~\cite{eva,multivmr}.}
+Due to the lack of large-scale video moment-text datasets, VMR models are struggling to learn generalisable {\em novel} moment-text associations beyond the training source domains, resulting in an inferior cross-domain adaptation where training and testing data display biases. \dz{In contrast to the biases in the moment location or length \cite{canshuffle},} we tackle a more intricate challenge: semantic biases across domains, where the semantic in the testing domain is {\em novel} to the training domain.
+By `novel', it means novel text vocabularies and their corresponding video moments both unseen in source domain training. \dz{ Comparing to previous methods employing co-training strategies on both source and target datasets \cite{eva}, and other methods~\cite{psvl} creating pseudo moment-text associations by generating textual descriptions for a target video, we propose a more scalable and accessible approach to learning generalisable VMR to unseen novel semantics by exploring target domain sentences describing new semantics only, without any videos from the target domain.}